yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_JSLPP/README.md

 A **modern task management web application** built with **JavaScript** and **Tailwind CSS**.
 The app allows users to create, organize, and prioritize tasks with an intuitive interface and dark/light theme support.

-This project was developed as part of my **JavaScript bootcamp journey**, showcasing the concepts and skills I’ve learned along the way.
+This project was developed as part of learning **JavaScript**, showcasing the concepts and skills I’ve learned along the way.
 It reflects my growth in building interactive applications, handling data persistence, and creating user-friendly interfaces.

 ## 📸 Screenshot

+ <a href="https://kanban-taskboard-made-simple.netlify.app/"><strong>➥ Live Website</strong></a>

 ![Figma Design for Kanban Taskboard App](<assets/design /Kanban-Taskboard-App.PNG>)